 Vocals, Guitar, Guitar Loops, Keyboards, Moog bass pedals

 In memoriam (Feb 14, 1966 - Aug 11, 2014).

 Founded in 1995, King Never began its conceptual life as an outlet for guitarist Matt's explorations in real-time looping techniques.
 The name King Never comes from a passage of Fydor Dostoevsky's classic novel Crime and Punishment.
 Over time, King Never morphed into a "full band" studio project featuring many guest collaborators, including Able Cain alumni Greg Asher and Jordan Reading, Jeff Elbel (Ping), Jake Wood (Super Adventure Club), Evan Parandes, and Kristy McCabe.

-Shortly after releasing the EP 37 in the Spring of 2013, Scott unexpectedly decided to leave the band to pursue other projects.
+Shortly after releasing the EP 37 in the Spring of 2013, Scott unexpectedly left the band to pursue other projects.
 Karl and Matt auditioned a handful of drummers, but it wasn't until another co-worker mentioned that his brother-in-law played drums, that the duo found the right man for the job.
 And so, Nick Baranski became King Never's new drummer.

 In November 2015, Matt's long time friend Jordan Reading was recruited to play bass with the band.
 Jordan first played with the band during the recording of We Three Kings back in 2010.